H3llKa1ser/IT-and-Security-101/Disaster Recovery/Recovery Sites.md

 ### 2) Warm Site: Does not have computers but has peripherals such as disk drives, controllers and tape drives.

 ### 3) Hot Site: Fully configured with hardware, software and environmental needs.
+(Most expensive, but can be deployed the fastest)

 ### 4) Mobile Site: Can be deployed to any location based on the circumstances of the disaster.